 Presents an examination of current trends in homeland security as it relates to homeland security present day threats and immigration and border security as well as the impact of domestic terrorism.
 Students also explore the cost analysis of homeland security programs and examine how various levels of law enforcement are charged with U.S. national security.
 Prerequisite-HLS 2301 or equivalent

 HLS 4301 Preparedness and Response Partners

 Examines the diversity of homeland security partners, their capabilities, strengths, and improvement areas in terms of collaborative preparedness and response.
+Prerequisite-HLS 3307 or equivalent

 HLS 4302 Cybersecurity Management